epics-modules/lua/docs/libraries/epics-library.md

 - TOC
 {:toc}

-The epics library provides Channel Access functions for reading and writing EPICS PVs from Lua scripts.
-A CA context is created automatically on first use and cached for the lifetime of the Lua state, so repeated calls do not incur context creation overhead.
+The epics library provides functions for reading and writing EPICS PVs from Lua scripts.
+When a PV exists in the local IOC database, reads and writes use direct database access (`dbGetField`/`dbPutField`) for maximum performance.
+When the PV is not found locally, Channel Access is used automatically.
+A CA context is created on first remote access and cached for the lifetime of the Lua state.

 All functions that can fail return `nil, "error message"` on error, allowing idiomatic Lua error handling: